pantheon-systems/documentation/source/_docs/terminus/examples.md

 ## Identify Site Name

-Most Terminus commands requires a **site name**, which is derived from the **site label** you give it when you create the site from the dashboard (sites created through terminus can have unique site names and labels).
+Most Terminus commands requires a **site name**, which is derived from the **site label** you give it when you create the site from the dashboard.
+<div class="alert alert-info"><h4 class="note">Note</h4><p markdown="1">Sites created through terminus may have unique site names and labels</p></div>

 The site name is all lowercase, with spaces in the site label replaced with dashes (`-`).
 For example, the site name for the site "Anita Drupal" is `anita-drupal`.

+From the Site Dashboard, in any environment, you can click the _Visit To <Environment> Site_ button.
+The URL that loads up will include the environment and site name formatted as `env-site-name.pantheonsite.io`.
+For example, the Dev environment for the site "Anita Drupal" would show `https://dev-anita-drupal.pantheonsite.io`

 You can also find your site's machine name using the Terminus command `site:info`, and the site UUID.
 The UUID is in the URL of your site Dashboard (`https://dashboard.pantheon.io/sites/SITE_UUID#dev/code` for example):